-Grade 8 - Exhibit 1-2 related pieces which you have cleaned, fired, base coated, and antiqued using up to 20 colors, which includes the antiquing colors.
-Dry brushing may be used.
-It is recommended the article be sprayed with an acrylic sealer.
+Grade 8 - Exhibit 1-2 related pieces which you have cleaned, fired, base coated, and antiqued.
+Base Coat, may use multiple colors of acrylics.
+Then use a sponging affect with unlimited amounts of acrylics.
+You may use some dry brushing and detailing, then spray with sealer.

-Grade 9 - Exhibit 1-3 related pieces which you have cleaned, underglazed using up to 20 colors of greenware underglaze or Concepts underglaze, fired, and glazed with 3 coats of glaze.
+Grade 9 - Exhibit 1-2 related pieces which you have cleaned, underglazed using unlimited colors of greenware underglaze or laze or Concepts underglaze, fired, and glazed with 3 coats of glaze.
+Fire Gold and/or Silver and Mother of Pearl, can be an option.